HalfBakedBaker/SCTools/README.md

 This is a quick 'half baked' implementation of some tools for Star Citizen in Windows

-Keybind to show hide menus is "< + m"
+Keybind to show hide menus is "< + m"  (can be buggy am working on it)

 SCHUB = menu with buttons that allows the user to open SCQuickChat, SCTools & Quick Launch usefull websites related to SC at click of button.